rails/rails/guides/source/testing.md

 #### From All Sides

 There are two aspects of testing your mailer, the unit tests and the functional tests.
-In the unit tests, you run the mailer in isolation with tightly controlled inputs and compare the output to a known value (a fixture).
-In the functional tests you don't so much test the minute details produced by the mailer; instead, we test that our controllers and models are using the mailer in the right way.
+In the unit tests, you run the mailer in isolation with tightly controlled inputs and compare the output to a known value (a [fixture](testing.html#fixtures)).
+In the functional tests you don't so much test the details produced by the mailer; instead, we test that our controllers and models are using the mailer in the right way.
 You test to prove that the right email was sent at the right time.

 ### Unit Testing

 In order to test that your mailer is working as expected, you can use unit tests to compare the actual results of the mailer with pre-written examples of what should be produced.

-#### Revenge of the Fixtures
+#### Mailer Fixtures

 For the purposes of unit testing a mailer, fixtures are used to provide an example of how the output _should_ look.
 Because these are example emails, and not Active Record data like the other fixtures, they are kept in their own subdirectory apart from the other fixtures.
 The name of the directory within `test/fixtures` directly corresponds to the name of the mailer.
 So, for a mailer named `UserMailer`, the fixtures should reside in `test/fixtures/user_mailer` directory.